 - Income-Contingent Repayment (ICR): Payments are the lesser of either what you would pay on a repayment plan with a fixed payment over the course of 12 years, adjusted according to your income or 20 percent of your discretionary income.
 Under ICR, federal student loans are forgiven after 25 years of payments.

-To be eligible for the IBR and PAYE plans, you must demonstrate a “partial financial hardship” as determined by income, family size, and loan amount.
+To be eligible for the IBR, PAYE plans or the other loan forgiveness programs, you must demonstrate a “partial financial hardship” as determined by income, family size, and loan amount.
 Any borrower may utilize the REPAYE and ICR plans as an option.
 To help you decide what plan might be best for you, we have outlined the pros and cons of these Income-Driven Repayment Plans:

 - Lower monthly payments: By definition, you monthly payments under the Income Based Repayment and Pay As You Earn plans must be lower than they would be under the 10-year Standard Repayment Plan.
 This should make your payments more manageable and can free up money to put towards other expenses.